TUTORIALS - UE3 MODELING 1 - BASICS

 • Multi Sub Object material not translating correctly to the engine

 • Some materials in 3DSMax may be sharing names, thus confusing the engine.
 Fix it by renaming offending materials.
+In this example both materials share the same name (Material #25), even while they do have different textures assigned.

 • Meshes are disappearing after having restarted the editor

+• You might have forgotten to save the package!
 If that is not the solution to the problem, you might be using shared package names.
 Package names must be unique and may not contain spaces and similar non standard characters.
-Unreal does not see file extensions so a package called Dog and a code file Dog are identical to the engine, and it will get confused.
-Likewise for a level and an asset file with the same name.
+Unreal does not see file extensions so a package named Dog and a level named Dog are identical to the engine.
+Also, be sure that the package inside the Content directory.
+The engine will not be able to locate the file anywhere else.